mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 * one-to-many
 * many-to-many

+## RDBMS

+* RDBMS stands for Relational DataBase Management System.
+  The following are examples of RDBMS:
+	* Oracle database
+	* MySQL
+	* MariaDB
+	* PostgreSQL
+	* Microsoft SQL Server
+* It is a database, which stores data in a structured format using rows and columns
+* RDBMS is a multi-tenant and can manage many databases, where each database may have many tables
+* RDBMS is built in such a way to respond to SQL queries in seconds
+* With RDBMS, you can create databases, and within a database, you can create tables, which you may insert/update/delete/query records
+* The relational structure makes it possible to run queries against many tables
+* SQL (structured query langiage) is the standard programming language used to access database

 ## How does Hadoop perform input splits?

 The Hadoop's `InputFormat<K, V>` is responsible to provide the